-No, but Nystatin and triamcinolone acetonide cream are available as a combination to treat oral and other fungal infections.
+No, but Nystatin and triamcinolone acetonide cream are available to treat oral and other fungal infections.
 It is not an antifungal itself by nature.

-Usually, It starts to work in a day or two and is often prescribed for not more than a week.
+Usually, it starts to work in a day or two, and doctors prescribe it for a week maximum.

 Triamcinolone acetonide, when given orally, rectally, intramuscularly, or intravenously, is banned in competitive sports, as it reduces weight and increases strength and endurance.
 Triamcinolone acetonide over the counter is not available without a doctor’s prescription.

-The incidence of skin lightening with Triamcinolone is not currently known.
-But it is usually a listed rare side effect associated with Triamcinolone.
+The incidence of skin lightening with Triamcinolone is not yet studied.
+But it is usually a rare side effect that associates with Triamcinolone.